-Dundalk has a rich tradition in literature, culture, arts and music.
-Located near Carlingford Lough and the Cooley/Mourne mountain range, which offers a family friendly environment and excellent quality of life, with superb water based, equestrian and other outdoor activities.
+Dundalk has a rich literature, culture, arts and music tradition.
+Located near Carlingford Lough and the Cooley/Mourne mountain range, which offers a family-friendly environment and excellent quality of life, with superb water-based, equestrian and other outdoor activities.

-Dundalk is a one hour drive by motorway to both Dublin and Belfast.
-Dublin International Airport is a 45 minute drive with Belfast International Airport a 70 minute drive.
+Dundalk is a one-hour drive by motorway to Dublin and Belfast.
+Dublin International Airport is a 45-minute drive, with Belfast International Airport a 70-minute drive.

-Dundalk Institute of technology (DKIT) has 4,600 students and is home to a number of research centres supporting technology development.
+Dundalk Institute of Technology (DKIT) has 4,600 students and is home to several research centres supporting technology development.